Calauag: Lost barangays to Bicol

-Map of Camarines Norte in 1918 which excluded the eight barangays of Calauag, apart from Kagtalaba.

 On October 14, 1991, the Provincial Government of Quezon and Municipal Government of Calauag ordered the demolition of a boundary marker installed by the DENR.
 In October 1995, then-President Fidel V. Ramos came to Calauag to meet with local officials to resolve the boundary dispute between the two provinces and surveyed the whole disputed area.
 Calauag retained its jurisdiction.
 However, the case was elevated to the Supreme Court.
 The Case of Province of Quezon vs. Province of Camarines Norte eventually ruled in favor of Camarines Norte and Calauag ceased its political jurisdiction on the said barangays.